 [Read about my experience with Embassy]

 And so whether you live in New York City or in Platte, South Dakota you now have easy access to opportunities to share the love of Jesus with people who have never heard His name.
 You don’t need to be the prototypical missionary to be a part of the mission of God to reach every tribe and people and nation.

-There are over 2 billion people who have no access to the good news of Jesus Christ.
+There are nearly 3 billion people who have no access to the good news of Jesus Christ.